Tymek-Gorak/Tymek-Gorak/README.md

 I'm a 19 year old high school graduate in Poland 🇵🇱.
 Currently looking to for employement in the game dev industry 🎮.

+<h3>Currently seeking employement, and working on a personal point and click game.</h3>

 <br>
 <h3>Experience: </h3>